kcg295/kcg295.github.io/teaching.md

 ## Teaching

 Teaching is one of my passions.
-During my time at New York University Tandon School of Engineering I have taught 7 sections of classes, amounting to over 500 students.
+During my time at New York University Tandon School of Engineering I taught 7 sections of classes, amounting to over 500 students.

 #### Approach